Textualize/textual/docs/widgets/text_area.md

 !!! tip

-    You may also wish to take a look at the contents of `TextArea._highlights` on an active `TextArea` instance to see which highlights have been generated for the open document.
+    You may also wish to take a look at the contents of `TextEditor._highlights` on an active `TextEditor` instance to see which highlights have been generated for the open document.

 #### Adding support for custom languages

-To add support for a language to a `TextArea`, use the [`register_language`][textual.widgets._text_area.TextArea.register_language] method.
+To add support for a language to a `TextEditor`, use the [`register_language`][textual.widgets._text_editor.TextEditor.register_language] method.

 To register a language, we require two things: